thebuildcraft/RemotePlayerWaypointsForXaero/README.md

 This is a small client mod that allows you to see other players from further away on servers.
-It does this by getting the position data from Dynmap, Bluemap and other online maps running on the server and displaying it with waypoints in [Xaero's Minimap](https://modrinth.com/mod/xaeros-minimap) and [Worldmap](https://modrinth.com/mod/xaeros-world-map).
+It does this by getting the position data from Dynmap, Bluemap, Squaremap or Pl3xMap running on the server and displaying it with waypoints in [Xaero's Minimap](https://modrinth.com/mod/xaeros-minimap) and [Worldmap](https://modrinth.com/mod/xaeros-world-map).

 The AFK display feature can be uses without having a map mod installed.